 San Benito is a medium-sized city located in the state of Texas.
 With a population of 24,496 people and seven constituent neighborhoods, San Benito is the 113th largest community in Texas.

-San Benito is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, San Benito is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, San Benito is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in San Benito who work in office and administrative support (13.10%), sales jobs (11.93%), and maintenance occupations (6.86%).
+There are especially a lot of people living in San Benito who work in office and administrative support (12.67%), sales jobs (10.80%), and management occupations (8.00%).

-The citizens of San Benito have a very low rate of college education: just 8.69% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.
+The population of San Benito has a very low overall level of education: only 9.50% of people over 25 hold a 4-year college degree or higher.

+San Benito is an extremely ethnically-diverse city.
 The people who call San Benito home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in San Benito, accounting for 92.90% of the city’s residents (people of Hispanic or Latino origin can be of any race).
-The greatest number of San Benito residents report their race to be White, followed by Asian.
-Important ancestries of people in San Benito include Irish, German, Canadian, and French .
+People of Hispanic or Latino origin are the most prevalent group in San Benito, accounting for 93.87% of the city’s residents (people of Hispanic or Latino origin can be of any race).
+The greatest number of San Benito residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in San Benito include Irish, German, Scots-Irish, and British.

 The most common language spoken in San Benito is Spanish.
 Other important languages spoken here include English and Arabic.